 Latex mattresses are constructed from either natural or synthetic rubber.
 Natural or organic latex mattresses are the most earth-friendly mass-produced mattress.
 There are two processes by which the latex is created (Dunlop and Talalay) both of which have unique characteristics.

 If you decide a latex mattress is right for you, spend some time learning the differences between the two varieties.
 Dunlop is the most common and uses less energy.
 Talalay latex requires a few more steps and more energy to make.
 They both offer a bouncy yet firm feel that is evenly distributed throughout the bed, but there are subtle differences.

 THE GOOD: Since latex is a naturally-derived product, there are no harsh chemicals or petroleum products used during manufacturing (for 100% natural latex mattresses).
 This greatly reduces the chance of breathing and skin irritations, headaches, and nausea for even the most sensitive sleepers.
 Organic latex performs even better.
-Latex is also hypoallergenic and one of the most resistant of all bedding materials to mites and mildew, thus providing a very clean sleeping environment.
+Latex is also hypoallergenic and one of the most resistant of all bedding materials to mites and mildew, thus providing a very clean mattress for allergies.

 Latex also usually ties or exceeds memory foam in satisfaction ratings for the top spot.
 Around 80-85% of owners report satisfaction, making it statistically one of the most comfortable mattress types.
 These mattresses offer a resilient support that relieves pressure points throughout the body to alleviate pain.